egonw/blog/_posts/2010-11-18-oscar4-command-line-utilities.markdown

 One goal of my three month project is to take Oscar4 to the community.
 We want to get it used more, and we need a larger development community.
 Oscar4 and the related technologies do a good, sometimes excellent, job, but have to be maintained, just like any other piece of code.
-To make using it easier, we are developing new APIs, as well as two user-oriented applications: [a Taverna 2 plugin](http://chem-bla-ics.blogspot.com/2010/10/oscar-text-mining-in-taverna.html), and command line utilities.
-The [Oscar4 Java API](http://chem-bla-ics.blogspot.com/2010/10/oscar4-java-api-chemical-name.html) has slightly evolved in the last three weeks, removing some complexity.
+To make using it easier, we are developing new APIs, as well as two user-oriented applications: [a Taverna 2 plugin <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2010/10/21/oscar-text-mining-in-taverna.html), and command line utilities.
+The [Oscar4 Java API <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2010/10/28/oscar4-java-api-chemical-name.html) has slightly evolved in the last three weeks, removing some complexity.
 In this post, I will introduce the command line utilities.

 ## Oscar4

 Most people will be mostly interested into the full Oscar4 program, to extract chemical entities.
-Oscar3 was also capable of extracting data (like [NMR spectra](http://chem-bla-ics.blogspot.com/2006/09/chemical-archeology-oscar3-to.html)), but that is not yet being ported.
+Oscar3 was also capable of extracting data (like [NMR spectra <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2006/09/08/chemical-archeology-oscar3-to.html)), but that is not yet being ported.
 The OscarCLI program takes input, extracts chemicals, and where possible resolves them into connection tables (viz.
 InChI).